 In 2012, the DMA visited the National Association of Broadcasters convention for the first time and were interviewed by The Pulse Network.

 Murray Bulger has been teaching Digital Media at the high school level for over 15 years.
 He is the recipient of the prestigious Prime Minister’s Award for Teaching Excellence, 2008.
 Murray has designed and implemented over 18 new curricula using new educational technologies based around a 21st Century learning model focusing on collaborative and project-based learning designs.
 Murray has the following degrees: B.Sc., M.Sc., and a B.Ed.
-Murray presently teaches Photography, Animation, Graphic Design, Game Design, Visual Effects, Sound Recording, and DMA Lite.
+Murray presently teaches Animation, Graphic Design, Game Design, Visual Effects, Sound Recording, and DMA LITE Academy.